Colin-Fredericks/edx_resource_bank/README.md

 * *resource_bank* is the project.

 * *RDB* is the app.
 Stands for Resource DataBase.
+There's another ReadMe file in there, you should check it out.

 * *uploads* is where uploaded files go by default.
 Nothing there at the moment.

 * *utils* is where the import-from-csv scripts are, as well as sample files.
  * Within *utils* is *toy_course*, which has a bare-bones framework of Mechanics ReView and a script to read it in.
+There's yet another ReadMe file there that explains how it works.

 Dependencies
 --------------